Oregon Domestic and Sexual Violence Services (ODSVS) Fund

 Important Grant Reporting Dates »

-A combination of state and federal funds administered by Oregon Department of Justice (ODOJ) and the Oregon Department of Human Services (ODHS) are allocated through a joint formula and awarded to non-profit organizations that provide advocacy services to victims and survivors of domestic violence, sexual assault, stalking and dating violence.
-The joint formula was established in 2006 after completion of an ‘Equity Allocation Study’ which examined methods of equitably distributing non-competitive federal and state grant funds across the state.
-The formula is designed to cover personnel costs only in providing a critical response to survivors.
+Oregon Domestic and Sexual Violence Services (ODSVS) funds are allocated and distributed through a through a joint non-competitive funding formula.
+The funds are awarded to non-profit organizations that provide advocacy services to victims and survivors of domestic violence, sexual assault, stalking and dating violence.
+The joint formula was established in 2006 after completion of a study which focused on geographic equity and attempted to reconcile the needs of organizations serving rural and urban areas.
+The formula is designed to provide funding for three FTE to meet the critical response needs of survivors in each county or service area.
 It is not intended to meet the full funding needs of organizations and programs identified as recipients within the joint formula.
-The formula established a base amount for a given service area.
-Additional funds are then distributed by population for each service area.
-To learn more about the history and structure of the joint formula, read Funding Towards Equity(PDF)».

 Domestic and Sexual Violence (DSV) Services Statewide Report

 The DSV Services Statewide Report is required of non-profit organizations and Tribal Nation victim services programs that receive Joint Non-Competitive Funds from ODOJ and ODHS.
-This report replaces the long-standing “Striving to Meet the Need” report.
 The DSV Services Statewide Report must be submitted every six months with the progress reports for the Joint Non-Competitive Funds.